Complete Guide to RED Workflows: Premiere, FCP X and Resolve

 With its current releases, Resolve aims to step up as a full-fledged NLE, and it’s definitely worth a mention.

-Resolve has the advantage of being an extremely popular choice for color correction, which means that if you edit your RAW RED footage in Resolve, you can bypass a traditional online by editing and color correcting all in the same software, while having significantly more advanced color tools than any other NLE.
+Resolve has the advantage of being an extremely popular choice for color correction.
+So you can edit and color correct your RAW RED footage in Resolve, bypassing a traditional online.
+All while having significantly more advanced color tools than any other NLE.

-Like FCP X, Resolve also has the ability to create and manage what it calls “optimized media” to improve performance when editing with high resolution media.
+Like FCP X, Resolve also has the ability to create and manage what it calls “optimized media”.
+This improves performance when editing with high-resolution media.

 To generate optimized media, simply right click on your clips and choose Generate Optimized Media from the content menu.

-Once generated, you can switch between your RAW and optimized media by selecting the “Use Optimized Media If Available” option under the Playback menu.
+Once generated, you can switch between your RAW and optimized media.
+Just select the “Use Optimized Media If Available” option under the Playback menu.

 Just like in FCP X, remember that if you generate optimized media and then change the RAW color settings on your RED media (such as doing work in the Color tab), Resolve will discard the generated media because its color profile won’t match the corresponding RAW file and you’ll have to re-create it.

-Resolve also allows you customize the resolution and format settings for optimized media in the Master Settings Panel of Project Settings.
+With Resolve you can customize the resolution and format settings for optimized media in the Master Settings Panel.